Online Documentation for DB Comparer for PostgreSQL

 If this option is disabled then a script will be executed even in case the function body is syntactically incorrect.

-If this option is checked then the sequence in the target database is created with the '0' start value.
+If this option is checked then the sequence in the target database is created with current value, otherwise with '0' start value.

 Use IF EXISTS in DDL

 With this option enabled IF EXISTS part is added to drop objects statements.